RespiraWorks/PAPR/README.md

 ![Driver Pot Connection](/assets/ElectricalAssembly16-Pot8.jpg)

-- **Step 6:** Use the gasket jigs to cut out the inlet gasket from the gasket material
+- **Step 6:** Use the gasket jigs to cut out the inlet gasket from the gasket material.

 First, make sure you have enough room to cut out the inlet gasket.
 Place the inner gasket jig and use it to make the inner cut.